Frank Sinclair: Huddersfield Town

-On 8 February 2007, Sinclair moved to Huddersfield Town on an emergency loan deal.
+On 8 February 2007, Sinclair moved on an emergency loan deal to Huddersfield Town.
 On 24 March, he was sent off against Brighton & Hove Albion in a match which finished 0–0.
 Upon his return to Burnley, he was released on a free transfer and went on to sign a one-year contract at Huddersfield Town on 14 May.
 He cited manager Andy Ritchie as a reason for staying on: "he's been successful in League One before", he told the club's media team.
 On 6 October, he received his second red card of his short career at the Galpharm Stadium, in Town's 4–0 drubbing at Walsall.
 He received his third sending off during Town's 4–1 defeat at Southend United on 5 December.
 Huddersfield released Sinclair at the end of his contract in May 2008.

 Lincoln City

 Sinclair signed a one-year contract with League Two side Lincoln City on 1 July 2008, reuniting with manager Peter Jackson who originally brought him to Huddersfield Town.
 Jackson hailed Sinclair's "determination, his personality and his will to win", and said that both Wycombe Wanderers and Brighton & Hove Albion were interested in signing the player.
 On 26 March 2009, Sinclair made the surprise move to Wycombe Wanderers on loan from Lincoln City; former Leicester manager Peter Taylor was in charge at Adams Park.
 His presence helped the "Chairboys" to achieve promotion from League Two.
 He left Sincil Bank after being released in May 2009.